dell-cloud-marketplace/docker-phpbb/README.md

 sudo ./install.sh
 ```

-Find the id of the php container via ```sudo docker ps```.
+Find the id of the phpBB container via ```sudo docker ps```.
 The output (truncated to the left of the screen), should look something like this:

 ```no-highlight
 CONTAINER ID        IMAGE               COMMAND